grange85/ahfow-www/collections/_posts/2021/2021-05-17-a-beautiful-view-luna-live-stream.md

 A fantastic evening, the sound mix was great and the sound and picture quality was as good as we've come to expect from Veeps - the camerawork was mostly fine although occasionally wayward.
 The chat was lively but difficult to follow - so ...
 I mostly didn't.

-The band hinted at real live shows, in front of real live people, coming up later in the year - more on that when dates are confirmed - but it'd be nice to ave more of these live-streamed shows now that we know they can be done, be done well, and work.
+The band hinted at real live shows, in front of real live people, coming up later in the year - more on that when dates are confirmed - but it'd be nice to have more of these live streamed shows now that we know they can be done and be done well.

 Although ... with an in-room audience too - because a band needs an audience as much as an audience needs a band.